Featured Post

 Menands Farmers Market

-Cucumbers were not too hard to pick, but the varieties that were grown then did not have the smooth skin that we find in the supermarkets today.
+Cucumbers were not hard to pick, but the varieties that were grown then did not have the smooth skin we find in the supermarkets today.
 Instead, they were covered with tiny spines that stung the hand.
 Every day, after picking, Harry would sort the cucumbers according to size.
-The smaller the “cukes”, the higher the price per bushel.
+The smaller the "cukes," the higher the price per bushel.
 No one really wanted the very large cucumbers, and we were instructed not to put them in the baskets when we picked them.

-After the morning picking was over, Harry paid everyone in cash and drove them back to the place where he had picked them up.
+After the morning picking was over, Harry paid everyone in cash and drove them back to where he had picked them up.
 After the pickers had been driven home, Harry would load up his pickup truck and head to the market.

 Typical Strawberry Planting